-This was one recipe we could easily do gluten, dairy and refined sugar free.
+This was one recipe we could easily do gluten, dairy, and refined sugar-free.
 Our friends and family agreed it was just as good as the original and felt less heavy after imbibing.
-Enjoy Mr. Peel’s recipe.
+Enjoy Mr. Peel’s classic dairy-free eggnog recipe.
 I am sure the multiple batches he had to sample was tough!

 Or you can make a non-alcoholic version…

 Totally avoiding alcohol?
 I like to add a touch, maybe a ¼ cup, of unsweetened apple juice in place of the liquor.
 Apple gives it a bit more spiced flavor but doesn’t water it down or make it overly sweet.
 Other than avoiding the booze the remainder of this dairy-free eggnog recipe can remain the same.

 Do you have any favorite holiday eggnog memories?
 Share in the comments!

 Me personally?
 Yeah, my not-best holiday moment was being disqualified from the ugly sweater contest this year.
 Apparently, ugly holiday jumpsuits don’t count.
 I strongly believe that anything in jumpsuit form should win a prize.
 Bah humbug!

 - 1/3 c honey